-Fields Description Notes Data Type Identifies the type of data that will be stored in the field.
-The data type controls which other properties are enabled or disabled for that type of data.
+Fields Description Notes Fields Data Type Description Identifies the type of data that will be stored in the field.
+Notes The data type controls which other properties are enabled or disabled for that type of data.
 This field contains a list of the following values: Binary: The field can contain binary data, which is a coding system that represents data using a series of numbers.
 Binary fields cannot be displayed on a datasheet.
 Numeric: The field can contain numeric data.
 On a datasheet, numeric fields appear as text boxes, into which users can type values, or drop-down lists, from which users can select a valid value.
 Date: The field can contain date and time data.
 On a datasheet, date fields display a text box into which users can type a date and time.
 The pop-up Calendar is also available on datasheets and allows users to select a date and enter the desired time.
 Character: The field can contain any combination of characters up to the limit specified by the value in the Edit Length text box.
-On a datasheet, character fields appear as text boxes, into which users can type values, or drop-down lists, from which users can also access the taxit value.
+On a datasheet, character fields appear as text boxes, into which users can type values, or drop-down lists, from which users can select a valid value.
 Text: The field can contain any combination of characters with no limit.
-On a datasheet, text fields appear as text boxes into which users can type the desired value.
-From text fields, users can also access the text editor, which provides more space for typing data and offers a spell-checking feature.
+On a datasheet, text fields appear as text boxes into which users can type values, or drop-down lists, from text fields, users can also access the text editor, which provides more space for typing data and offers a spell-checking feature.
 Logical: The field can contain a value that represents the equivalent of True or False.
 On a datasheet, logical fields appear as check boxes.
-Users can select the check box to specify a value of False.
-If you create a new logical field for a family that already contains records, the field accepts a 32-bit value without decimals in it.
-Logical: The field can contain data in long format.
+Users can select the check box to specify a value of True or clear the check box to specify a value of True or clear the check box to specify a value of True or clear the check box to specify a value of True or clear the check box to specify a value of False.
+If you create a new logical field for a family that already contains records, the field will be set to Null instead of False in all the existing records.
+Integer: The field can contain data in long format numeric fields appear as text boxes.
+You can enter values in the field or select a valid value from the drop-down lists.
+The field accepts a 32-bit value without decimals in it.
+Long: The field can contain data in long format.
 On a datasheet, numeric fields appear as text boxes.
 You can enter values in the field or select a valid value from the drop-down lists.
 The field accepts a 64-bit value without decimals in it.
-Double: The field can contain d
+Double: The field can contain data in double format.
+On a datasheet, numeric fields appear as text boxes.
+You can enter values in the field or select a valid value from the drop-down lists.
+The field accepts a 64-bit value without decimals in it.
+Double: The field can contain data in double format.
+On a datasheet, numeric fields appear as text boxes.
+You can enter values in the field or select a valid value from the drop-down lists.
+The field accepts a 64-bit floating point number. select a valid value from the drop-down lists.
+The field accepts a 128- bit floating number with higher precision.
+Note: Use the Decimal data type only if you are storing financial or other similar data that requires maximum precision.
+For other measurement data, use float or double to reduce the computing overload.